danielwiegand/avalanche-risk/presentation/presentation.md

 ![bg left:33%](data/avalanche.webp)

-* Predict regional avalanche danger level with more than 50% accuracy
+* Predict regional avalanche danger level from weather data with more than 50% accuracy
 * Identify the most important variables determining risk

 ---